16 Fun Facts About The GREAT PYRAMID

 Also, the workers were buried in sacred graves--right next to the monumental structure.
 This was a great, great honor, and showed how much they were valued and respected.

-7. How did the builders get paid?
+7. How did the pyramid builders get paid?

 Money wasn't used in those days.
 It didn't exist yet.
 Instead, goods were bartered in exchange for work.